-a written consultation memo for the attention of the relevant staff representative body to ensure compliance with the notification or consultation process and all relevant information to allow the representative body to give a clear advice.
-3. Inform / Notify 3.1.
-An EWC or GC may need to be informed or consulted, depending on the scope of the deal and bylaws of the company and its staff representative body.
-3.2.
+- 2.1. a written consultation memo for the attention of the relevant staff representative body to ensure compliance with the notification or consultation process and all relevant information to allow the representative body to give clear advice. - 3.1.
+An EWC or GC may need to be informed or consulted, depending on the scope of the deal and bylaws of the company and its staff representative body. - 3.2.
 Information alone is not sufficient if a CWC or a WC has been established.
-If this is the case, a consultation procedure has to be implemented (see Point 4).
-4. Consult 4.1.
-The WC or CWC must be consulted regarding the financial and social modality and consequences of the deal.
-4.2.
-Although the transaction is not in itself subject to the consent of the WC (or EWC, GC, CWC, etc.), non-involvement of the employee representatives constitutes a criminal offence punishable by a sentence of up to one year's imprisonment and a € 3,750 fine.
-The company itself can be sentenced to a fine of up to € 18,750 in addition to this.
-One important point is that it could also lead to a suspension of operations until the opinion of employee representatives has been obtained.
-4.3.
-Depending on the context, the HSC may need to be consulted (dépending if the operation has any consequences on health and safety and on the working conditions).
-5. Implement 5.1.
+If this is the case, a consultation procedure has to be implemented (see point 4). - 3.3.
+If the seller has fewer than 250 employees, every employee must be properly informed of the sale and invited to submit an offer to acquire the business.
+The obligation to provide information does not amount to a right of pre-emption for the employees, since the seller remains free to accept or refuse the offer made by employees on a discretionary basis - 4.1.
+The WC or CWC must be consulted regarding the financial and social modality and consequences of the deal. - 4.2.
+Although the transaction is not in itself subject to the consent of the WC (or EWC, GC, CWC, etc.), non-involvement of the employee representatives constitutes a criminal offence punishable by a fine of up to EUR 7,500.
+The company itself can be subject to an additional fine of up to EUR 37,500.
+It could also lead to a suspension of operations until the opinion of employee representatives has been obtained. - 4.3.
+Depending on the context, the HSC may need to be consulted (depending if the operation has any consequences for health and safety and for working conditions). - 5.1.
 Implementation should take place following proper information/ notification and, if applicable, a consultation process.

-5.2.
-In the event of a business transfer in the sense of the EU Directive, we recommend that a notice of information be sent for the attention of transferred employees.
-5.3.
+- 5.2.
+In the event of a business transfer in the sense of the EU Directive, we recommend that a notice of information be sent for the attention of transferred employees. - 5.3.
 It is important that the purchaser and target coordinate their timetable/ schedule for information or consultation.

 - 1.1. a relevant staff representative body exists.
-This could include a
+This could include a:

-- European works council (EWC); or
+- European works council (EWC);

-- group council (GC); or
+- group council (GC);

-- central works council (CWC); or
+- central works council (CWC);

-- works council (WC); or
+- works council (WC);

-- health and safety committee (HSC); or
+- health and safety committee (HSC);

-- employee representatives; or
+- employee representatives;

 - collective bargaining agreements (which may stipulate special requirements).

-- 1.2. it is a takeover bid or concentration operation under French law (if this is the case, see C. Merger);
+- 1.2. it is a takeover bid or concentration operation under French law (if this is the case, see Section C. Merger);

 - 1.3. the operation could have any consequences for employees (in the case of a business transfer in the sense of the EU Directive, employment contracts will be transferred, company-level collective bargaining agreements including benefits will be subject to changes, and employee representative bodies could be modified).
 Check whether the operation could have any financial consequences, especially due to harmonisation of social status.

-- 1.4.
-The information and consultation process must take place before any actual decision is made.
+- 1.4. the information and consultation process must take place before any actual decision is made.

-a written consultation memo, for the attention of the relevant staff representative body to ensure compliance with the notification or consultation process and all relevant information to allow the representative body to give a clear advice.

-- 3.1.
-An EWC or GC may need to be informed or consulted, depending on the scope of the deal and bylaws of the company and the staff representative body. - 3.2.
+- 2.1. a written consultation memo, for the attention of the relevant staff representative body to ensure compliance with the notification or consultation process and all relevant information to allow the representative body to give clear advice. - 3.1.
+An EWC or GC may need to be informed or consulted, depending on the scope of the deal and by-laws of the company and the staff representative body. - 3.2.
 Information alone is not sufficient if a CWC or WC has been established.
 If this is the case, a consultation procedure has to be implemented (see Point 4).